oskarikinnunen/PresentableFDF/README.md

 Presentable version of my FDF project.

 My implementation of the "FDF" project.
 Simple 3D elevation map renderer written in pure C.

 Simple explanation of the project limitations for those "not in the know":
-We can only use some permitted functions from the standard c-libraries, in this case:
+We can only use some permitted functions from the standard C-libraries, in this case:
   - open, read, write, close
   - malloc, free
   - exit